merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 {:.warning}
 Meren, should we add a note here about using screen?
 I thought of something like this:
 Ok, let's run this.
 I always start by initiating a [screen](https://www.gnu.org/software/screen/manual/screen.html) session.
-If you are not familiar with what this is, basically we use it here, because we are running something that requires no user interaction for a long time on a remote machine (like a cluster node).
+If you are not familiar with what this is, basically, we use it here because we are running something that requires no user interaction for a long time on a remote machine (e.g. a cluster head node).

 ```
 screen -S mysnakemakeworkflow